 Other trees that will thrive in TX include the enduring Tonto Crape Myrtle, Muskogee Crape, Pink Dogwood and Cleveland Pear.
 Each of these trees will add a vibrant splash of color to your landscape while providing shade.
 Some of the best trees for your landscape can be found at Fast Growing Trees Nursery.

 Perhaps you want to increase the privacy of your property.
-If so, consider planting a row of Thuja Emerald Green, Cryptomeria Radicans or Drought Free Evergreens.
-These fast growing, feathery evergreens will enhance the beauty of your property’s boundary with their year-round dark green color, while adding a sense of security.
+If so, consider planting a row of Thuja Emerald Green, Cryptomeria Radicans or Drought-Tolerant Evergreens.
+These fast-growing, feathery evergreens will enhance the beauty of your property’s boundary with their year-round dark green color while adding a sense of security.

 A Large Variety of Trees for Texas